 • Are calmer and happier

 • Find it easier to comply with family rules

 • To have a clearer picture of what they value as parents

 • Are more united with each other in their parenting

 • Have more time and energy for connection, relaxation, and fun”

-The next Family Life Parent Group will be in November, space will be limited so join the interest list to stay informed.
+The next Family Life Parent Group will be in January, join the interest list to stay up-to-date.